 Searching Strategy

-Literatures were chosen for the study by searching on Google Scholar and Jstor by typing the keywords menstruation, menarche, menstrual hygiene, adolescent girl, taboo.
+Literatures were chosen for the study by searching on Google Scholar and Jstor by searching the keywords menstruation, menarche, menstrual hygiene, adolescent girl, taboo.

+Add table

-Tools and Techniques of Data Collection
+Data Collection process

 Observation

 Observation is the technique where researchers collect data through observing.
 The surrounding of the Char Basti area has been observed.
 First of all we observed their households.
 Then we tried to observe our participants.
-We took the observation notes.
-We tried to notice how they react at the time of interview, their facial expressions (shyness, hesitation, comfort etc.) were also noticed.
-When they felt uncomfortable on any issue we tried to...
-Furthermore, the analysis of the observation notes helped us to understand them well.
+We took the observation notes. their reaction their facial expressions, , their facial expressions (shyness, hesitation, discomfort etc.) were also noticed.
+When they felt uncomfortable on any issue we tried to Furthermore, the analysis of the observation notes helped us to understand them well.
+Source of clean water, reactions of the residents

 Informal Interview